Non-Traditional Students FAQs

 Grants and loans are available to students depending on financial need.
 To determine your eligibility, fill out the Free Application for Federal Student Aid (FAFSA).
 Eligibility is based on need, not on the basis of age.
 Information about financial aid can be found at: http://studentaid.ed.gov/fafsa.
 More information about financial aid specific to Shippensburg University, including scholarships and veteran's benefits, can be found on the University's financial aid website.

-If you are an incoming freshman in the fall semester, you will register for classes during orientation.
+If you are an incoming freshman in the fall semester, you will receive your class schedule at orientation.
 If you are an incoming freshman in the spring semester, the registrar's office will register you for your classes according to your declared major.
 Instructions for returning student registration can be found on the Registrar's webpages.

 Childcare can be found on campus and surrounding the University.
 Nearby centers include:

 - Child and Family Center at Shippensburg University

 Located in the Grace B. Luhrs University Elementary School on campus

 - Kid's Kount

 211 East Garfield St, Shippensburg